jordifierro/jordifierro.github.io/_posts/2025-06-15-ai-rig-from-scratch-1.md

 ![AI rig](/assets/images/rig_aio_2.jpg)

-# Building my first AI rig from scratch
+# AI rig from scratch I

 I've recently started my journey into the world of Artificial Intelligence, and it didn't take long for my curiosity to shift towards the hardware.